Updated: May 29

 Preparing a test-optional application is like moving from painting by the numbers to impressionist art.
 Hearing the thoughtful, genuine voice of a 17-year old in a college application is an art form that is available to any student interested in self-reflection and using all the tools in his/her arsenal to weave a story.

-Drive - Capitalize on the "Other Recommender" letter asking your Subway Manager to describe your work ethic over the past 4 years and 1,000 subs made!
+Drive - Capitalize on other recommender letters asking your Subway Manager to describe your work ethic over the past 4 years and 1,000 subs made!
+Get the most out of your academic recommendations by writing a heartfelt letter, including a well-formed resume, and asking the maximum number of required and optional recommenders each school allows.
+Do this before your Junior year ends.

-Diversity of Experience - Insert in one of your essays the delight of living in a town where you can buy incredible grilled chicken from road-side church stands
+Diversity of Experience - Insert in your personal essay what you have learned about accountability by living in a small town where you can buy grilled chicken from the roadside church stands and always see people you know.

 Contribution - Add to your activity list how your babysitting job taught you not to talk down to little people.

-Intellectual Curiosity - Describe how a curious jaunt to your first audition landed you an unexpected role as Shrek's Lord Faquaad and a love of acting to mesh with your dream of becoming a sports broadcaster
+Intellectual Curiosity - Describe in your supplemental essay how a curious jaunt to your first audition landed you an unexpected role as Shrek's Lord Faquaad and a love of acting to mesh with your dream of becoming a sports broadcaster.

 All students have hidden gems.
-Sometimes it takes a little vulnerability and time mining for them.
+Sometimes it takes a little vulnerability and time to mine for them.
 We are standing by to support - grab a chat!